suzymalshyti/suzymalshyti/README.md

 ## Current Projects

+** Palmer's Penguins Explorer:** Conducting a basic Streamlit application that allows users to explore the Palmer's Penguins dataset, select a penguin species, select an island, filter penguins by body mass, and view the filtered dataset.

 **Senior Research Project: Italian Consumer Brands & Sustainability:** Researching how major sustainability announcements and news headlines from Italian consumer brands may correlate to investor perceptions and stock market performance, using economic and data analysis methods.

 **Jenkins Nanovic Institute Research:** Studying sustainable innovations in the Italian fashion industry, focusing on how established brands and smaller artisans approach sustainability and communicate their efforts.